-Dr. Craig Johnston is an Associate Professor of community health promotion at the University of Houston and is the Department Chair for Health and Human Performance.
+Dr. Craig Johnston is an Professor of community health promotion at the University of Houston and is the Department Chair for Health and Human Performance.
 Dr. Johnston has more than 15 years of experience developing, disseminating, and studying school-based health promotion programs with more than 1,500 children.
 This programming focused on children who experience health disparities.
 Specifically, Dr. Johnston has over 50 peer-reviewed publication on the impact of school-based programming on the improvement of health in low-income, minority children.

-Dr. David Walsh is a Clinical Associate Professor at the University of Houston’s Health and Human Performance Department.
+Dr. David Walsh is a Clinical Professor at the University of Houston’s Health and Human Performance Department.
 Dr. Walsh has completed his sport management degrees at all levels of education, starting with the University of Kentucky for his Bachelor’s, Georgia State University for his Master’s, and the University of Texas-Austin for his Doctorate.
 His primary research aim is development through sport, specifically examining how sport affects life transitions and human development, particularly its effects on quality of life.
 Dr. Walsh has spent his whole life in sport, spending nearly 14 years as a practitioner in both the profit and non-profit sectors before earning his Ph.D.
 He worked for the NBA’s San Antonio Spurs and Atlanta Hawks, University Kentucky Athletic Department, AHL’s Kentucky Thoroughblades, USA Football, and the Boys & Girls Clubs of Metro Atlanta.

 Dr. Walsh is an active contributor in teaching, service, and research.
 He is an award-winning educator at the University of Houston, earning top educator awards at both the university and college levels.
 He has served as the Chair of the Athletic Advisory Committee, the interim Faculty Athletic Representative, and multiple years on UH’s Wellness Council.
 In addition, he served for three years as Chair and Vice-Chair of the Board of Commissioners for sport management’s accreditation body, Commission of Sport Management Accreditation (COSMA), and was elected into COSMAs Hall of Fame in 2022.
 Lastly, Dr. Walsh has published both quantitative and qualitative empirical research in leading sport management, leisure, health, and recreation refereed journals.
 These publications show how resources play a vital role in the sport environment due their potential impact on participants’ transitions and human development.wks, University Kentucky Athletic Department, AHL’s Kentucky Thoroughblades, USA Football, and the Boys & Girls Clubs of Metro Atlanta.